 Pixel Response Time

-Although not all and this also depends on each model, IPS panel usually has faster pixel response time than VA Panel.
-Pixel response Time itself means how quickly pixels can change color.
-The impact is about motion blur when they are displaying fast motion images.
-The quicker pixel response time of a TV, the motion blur will be less noticeable.
-And because IPS TV has faster pixel response time than VA TV, of course it is also better when handling motion blur.
-But once again, this also depends on each of models and the native refresh rate panel too.
+Although not the case for all (and this also depends on each model), but typically the IPS panel has a faster pixel response time than a VA Panel.
+Pixel response time itself means how quickly the pixels can change color.
+The impact affects motion blur when displaying fast motion images.
+The quicker the pixel response time of a TV, the motion blur will be less noticeable.
+And because IPS TV has a faster pixel response time than a VA TV, the IPS TV is better for handling motion blur.
+But once again, this depends on each of model and the native refresh rate panel too.

 Winner: IPS Panel

-With the advantages and disadvantages between each other, this indicates that one of them is inherently superior to others.
-They are designed for different purpose.
-IPS TV with wider viewing angle and faster pixel response time is suitable for use in wider room with many viewers for TV show and sports.
-Otherwise, VA panel with deeper black level and stronger contrast is suitable for watch home theater movies in a dark room with limited viewers.
-In other hand, if you care about HDR performance, VA TV certainly is a better choice particularly for TV certified by Ultra HD Premium.
-In other hand, until now, there is no IPS TV that compliant with Ultra HD Premium Certification.
-But even so, this certainly also depends on each model of TV because there is also VA TV that has peak brightness lower than what reached by IPS TV.
-The comparison above is about the maximal result that reached by VA Panel and IPS Panel.
+With the advantages and disadvantages between each technology, one is not inferior or superior to the other.
+Each are designed for different purposes.
+The IPS TV with its wider viewing angle and faster pixel response time is suitable for use in a wider room with many viewers for TV show and sports.
+Otherwise, the VA panel with its deeper black level and stronger contrast is suitable for watching home theater movies in a dark room with limited viewers.
+On the other hand, if you care about HDR performance, the VA TV certainly is a better choice particularly for TV certified by Ultra HD Premium.
+Currently there is no IPS TV that is compliant with the Ultra HD Premium Certification – although this also depends on each model of TV because there is a VA TV that has peak brightness lower than what reached by IPS TV.
+The comparison above is about the maximal results reached by a VA Panel and an IPS Panel.